Types of Financial Aid

 Find Your Financial Aid Fit

-There are different types of financial aid.
-Some financial aid options are loans that students must pay back, while other forms of financial aid, like scholarships, are financial awards that students don't have to pay back.
-Many Coppin students have a combination of loans, grants, scholarships, and other funding to pay for their college education.
+Many Coppin students have a combination of grants, scholarships, loans and other funding sources to pay for their college education.
 Check out some of the available options to help make your Coppin education a reality.

 Grants